BelkaLab/how-to-composition/README.md

 ## How to apply composition pattern

 Click the link above to open the recorded webinar and learn how to apply composition pattern.
-The practical exercise starts at minute 16:50.
+The practical exercise starts at **minute 16:50**.

+In the webinar, we focus on applying the composition pattern with the following components:

+- **Button**

+- **Dialog**

+These components are inspired by the ones we’ve crafted and used in our projects at Belka.

 ## Additional resources